top of page

 ENOUGH! invites YOU to attend staged readings of this year’s plays in your community.

-On November 6, 2023 one year from the 2024 elections, six of the plays submitted through our nationwide call in Spring 2023 will be presented in an evening of readings staged simultaneously by theaters, schools, and community groups across the country.
+On October 6, 2025six of the plays submitted through our nationwide call in Spring 2025 will be presented in an evening of readings staged simultaneously by theaters, schools, and community groups across the country.

-Nearly 2,000 artists in more than 100 communities have participated across our two previous Nationwide Readings.
+Nearly 3,000 artists in more than 150 communities have participated across our three previous Nationwide Readings.
 Many have used ENOUGH! to forge meaningful community partnerships and create space for the youth of their area to be seen and heard.

 Our teens are looking for answers on how to avoid becoming another statistic and saying, "Enough is enough."